moborn/EscapeHQ/README.txt

 .fzz files are fritzing files! these are circuit diagrams!!!
-I've mostly only found for Moo as of yet, but very good to have we can continue this trend and create further circuit documents also in fritzing, rather than changing software fritzing is a $15 fee to download
+I've mostly only found for Moo as of yet, but very good to have we can continue this trend and create further circuit documents also in fritzing, rather than changing software fritzing is a $15 fee to download i believe.